lmjcbs/lmjcbs.github.io/_posts/2019-12-19-has_many_and_belongs_to_relationships.markdown

 Returns the user object that created the jewel instance .user is being called upon.

-As these methods return standard ruby data types such as arries and objects, we can also take advantage of methods available to us through ruby's standard library to retrieve more information.
+As these methods return standard ruby data types such as arrays and objects, we can also take advantage of methods available to us through ruby's standard library to retrieve more information.

 ```ruby
 user1.jewels.size # => 2